Leaf Garland Templates Mozaic Studio

 Hanging Ornament

 A single leaf becomes a twinkling accent.
-Make a wire loop, add twine, and hang it anywhere—on a gift, a tree, or your rearview mirror.
+Make a wire loop, add twine, and hang it anywhere — on a gift, a tree, or a doorknob.
 Try layering two leaves for extra pop!
-Grab your finished leaves or acorns, floral wire, yarn/ribbon, and scissors.

 • Crafting pins for DIY acorn and leaf garland, featured in Cakewalk DIY Paper Craft tutorial.